-To determine maximum capacity, refer to "Telehandler/Attachment/Fork Capacity" on page 5-5.
+To determine maximum capacity, refer to Section - Telehandler/Attachment/Fork Capacity.
 The maximum capacity of the carriage when equipped with fork extensions may be reduced to the capacity indicated on the fork extensions.
 If the load exceeds the capacity of the fork extension, contact the local Caterpillar dealer to obtain forks and/or fork extensions of the proper load rating and length.